wallacegsouza/templates/README.md

 This templates helps you to create portable Java projects.

-We recommend you to use Ubuntu to correctly use of this templates.
+We recommend you to use Ubuntu to the correctly use of this templates.

 ## Getting Started